ChristopherDAgostino/ChristopherDAgostino.github.io/README.md

 ## Popular Tourist Locations in Barcelona, Spain
 Because I plan to study abroad in Barcelona in Spring of 2018, I thought it'd be interesting to explore the top ladnrmarks in Barcelona that every tourist must uncover.
 Below, I've provided a map showing the popular tourist locations in Barcelona, Spain.
 These 5 locations show where the best locations are to witness the culture and history of Barcelona.
+Explore the map and click on the red markers to see information on Barcelona's hottest tourist attractions!
 <iframe width="500" height="300" scrolling="no" frameborder="no" src="https://fusiontables.google.com/embedviz?q=select+col0+from+1VSFHtZiMk-st6Uknu-3oW7brAyV8USgd1-Gfdkp0&amp;viz=MAP&amp;h=false&amp;lat=41.39028483726336&amp;lng=2.1483550827881572&amp;t=1&amp;z=13&amp;l=col0&amp;y=2&amp;tmplt=2&amp;hml=ONE_COL_LAT_LNG"></iframe>